Lumbar & Multilevel Spinal Fusion Surgery

-The main contributors to painful lumbar disc disease are several:
+The main contributors to lumbar disc disease include:

 - Degenerative disc disease